Gilwell Park: 18th century to early 20th century

 The Chinnerys were wealthy and influential.
 William Chinnery's father, who was also named William, owned trading ships and named one Gilwell in 1800.
-William and Margaret Chinnery initially lived in London, and after three years of marriage they inherited Gilwell in 1792, and moved to the property in 1793.
+William and Margaret Chinnery initially lived in London and after three years of marriage they inherited Gilwell in 1792 and moved to the property in 1793.
 They soon shocked the populace by renaming Osborne Hall to "Gilwell Hall".
 William Chinnery expanded Gilwell's land holdings through significant purchases over 15 years and with his wife, transformed it into a country estate with gardens, paths and statues.
 Parts of the garden, paths and dwelling modifications existed into the 21st century.
-William Chinnery was exposed as the embezzler of a small fortune from his employer the British Treasury, and was dismissed from all his posts on 12 March 1812.
+William Chinnery was exposed as the embezzler of a small fortune from his employer the British Treasury and was dismissed from all his posts on 12 March 1812.
 On 2 July the same year, Margaret Chinnery was forced to sign over Gilwell Estate to the Exchequer.

 The Chinnery family were prominent enough for members of the English nobility to visit them often during the 1790s and early 19th century.
 King George III visited on occasion and the Prince Regent, who later became George IV, was a regular visitor.
-George III's seventh son Prince Adolphus became a family friend, lived at Gilwell for a while, and tutored the Chinnerys' eldest son George.
+George III's seventh son Prince Adolphus became a family friend, lived at Gilwell for a while and tutored the Chinnerys' eldest son George.

-In 1815, Gilpin Gorst bought the estate at public auction, and his son sold it to Thomas Usborne in 1824.
-When London Bridge was replaced in 1826, Usborne bought pieces of the stone balustrades, which date to 1209, and erected them around the Buffalo Lawn behind the White House.
+In 1815, Gilpin Gorst bought the estate at public auction and his son sold it to Thomas Usborne in 1824.
+When London Bridge was replaced in 1826, Usborne bought pieces of the stone balustrades, which date to 1209 and erected them around the Buffalo Lawn behind the White House.
 The estate changed ownership more times but these families did not maintain the property and by 1900, it had fallen into disrepair.
-In 1911 local resident Reverend Cranshaw bought the estate; he was the last owner prior to the Boy Scout Association.
+In 1911 local resident Reverend Cranshaw bought the estate; he was the last owner prior to The Boy Scouts Association.